Lyhengsun/demo-kuma-mesh/README.md

 ```
 You can check if it is available on http://localhost:25681/gui/meshes/default/services/mesh-services and look at the ```State``` column of postgres-db

+### 4. Setup and register the product service in Kuma Mesh
 Generate a new token for the product service data-plane:
 ```shell
 kumactl generate dataplane-token \